Renewable energy in developing countries: Recent Developments in Financing Renewable Energy

 In February 2024, the International Energy Agency (IEA) released the "World Energy Investment Special Report: Reducing the Cost of Capital," which underscores the urgent need for increased investment in clean energy initiatives within developing countries to meet global climate and energy targets.
-The report delineates that current annual investments, totalling approximately USD 270 billion, need to escalate to around USD 870 billion by the early 2030s to adhere to national climate commitments, and must further increase to USD 1.6 trillion to align with the objectives of limiting global warming to 1.5 degrees Celsius.
+The report delineates that current annual investments, totalling approximately US$270 billion, need to escalate to around US$870 billion by the early 2030s to adhere to national climate commitments, and must further increase to US$1.6 trillion to align with the objectives of limiting global warming to 1.5 degrees Celsius.

-Despite a global rise in clean energy investments, which saw an increase of 40% since 2020 to reach USD 1.8 trillion in 2023, a mere 15% has been allocated to developing countries.
+Despite a global rise in clean energy investments, which saw an increase of 40% since 2020 to reach US$1.8 trillion in 2023, a mere 15% has been allocated to developing countries.
 This allocation is notably inadequate given that these countries constitute about one-third of global GDP and two-thirds of the global population.
 The disproportionately high cost of capital in these regions, often more than double that in developed economies due to elevated perceptions of political and economic risks, acts as a significant impediment to securing necessary funds.
 To combat these challenges, the IEA report advocates for the enhancement of regulatory frameworks, an increase in international support, and a substantial expansion of concessional finance, aimed at tripling the current efforts to effectively bridge the investment gap in renewable energy sectors of developing countries.